CheeksTheGeek/Persona-Legacy/README.md

-# Persona-Legacy
+# Persona-Legacy-

-The legacy code of Persona Discord bot.
+The legacy code of persona discord bot's version 1 which was submitted as a CBSE High School Project.
-Created as a high school project by Aakash Alloria, Armaan Saini and Chaitanya Sharma